-After a meal gastric pH levels will rise to between pH 4 and 7, meaning the stomach is much less acidic, so there’s less chance of the probiotics dying.
-Also, the digestive enzymes released when we eat will ensure the stomach empties more quickly.
+After a meal, however, gastric pH levels will rise to between pH 4 and 7, meaning the stomach is much less acidic, so there’s less chance of the bacteria dying.
+Also, the digestive enzymes released when we eat ensures the stomach empties more quickly.

-A 2011 study showed that live cultures taken within 30 minutes of a meal survived in significantly higher numbers than live cultures given more than 30 minutes after a meal.
+A 2011 study showed that live cultures taken within 30 minutes of a meal survived in significantly higher numbers than those given more than 30 minutes after a meal.
 The study also showed that more bacteria survived when taken with food than when they were taken with water or apple juice.

 The authors of the study went on to say that it was the fat content of the meal that was important for the survival of the live cultures.
 So, try to have a little fat in your meal that you take your live cultures with (1).

-All reputable probiotic companies should use an enteric-coated or delayed-release capsules, and these capsules should ensure that the live cultures make it through the stomach acid alive.
-At Intelligent Lab, we use a delayed-release capsule.
-However, no company can ensure that these will work perfectly every time.
-So because we want to guarantee that the minimum of 50 billion CFU that’s in each of our capsules reaches your gut alive, we suggest taking them with food.
+At Intelligent Labs, we use delayed-release capsules for our live cultures.
+However, it’s important to mention that no company can guarantee that these will work perfectly every time.
+So, because we want to ensure that the minimum of 50 billion CFU (colony forming units) of live cultures in each capsule reaches your gut alive, we suggest taking them with food.

 *The other sub-strain in Intelligent Labs Live Cultures are Lactobacillus casei LC-11, Lactobacillus paracasei Lpc-37, Lactobacillus plantarum Lp-115 rhamnosus Lr-32, Lactobacillus lactis Li-23, Bifidobacterium bifidum Bb-06, Bifidobacterium breve Bb-03, Bifidobacterium lactis Bi-04, and Bifidobacterium longum BI-05.